Financial Aid For Students

 FEDERAL DIRECT LOAN PROGRAM – Under this program, the U.S. Department of Education makes loans directly to students through Hope College.
 The following loan programs are included under the FEDERAL DIRECT LOAN PROGRAM:

-If a student chooses to borrow under the Federal Direct Loan Program, he/she will first be considered for the subsidized loan.
-If a student does not qualify, or if he/she qualifies for only a partial award, he/she may then borrow under the unsubsidized loan program up to the maximum amount available (with the exception noted below).
+If a student chooses to borrow under the Federal Direct Loan Program, they will first be considered for the subsidized loan.
+If a student does not qualify, or if they qualify for only a partial award, they may then borrow under the unsubsidized loan program up to the maximum amount available (with the exception noted below).

 In combination, a student's subsidized FEDERAL DIRECT LOAN and FEDERAL DIRECT UNSUBSIDIZED LOAN may not exceed the following undergraduate annual limits: